octo-technology/OpenTezos/docs/michelson/instructions.md

 The `EXEC` instruction executes a function from the stack.

-The `EXEC` instruction consumes a function and its related input parameters on top of the stack.
+The `EXEC` instruction consumes a function and its related input arguments on top of the stack.
 The `EXEC` instruction produces the expected function output on the top of the stack.

 ```js
 EXEC / a : f : S  =>  r : S